Show name: Cobra Kai

 The first two seasons of Cobra Kai focused a great deal on Johnny, and Zabka was genuinely hilarious as he tried to grapple with modern masculinity.
 His desire for self-improvement, and plenty of backstory delivered via flashback scenes, made him likeable.

 The viewer learns much more about his troubled childhood and when we see how that has come forward in the decades that followed in the form of broken relationships and work insecurity, there is plenty of sympathy for this central character.

 Season three brought Danny more to the fore again, which was very welcome, and featured a trip to Japan for business purposes that also enabled him to reconnect with Mr Miyagi's heritage, his own karate training and some of the people he met during Karate Kid 2.

 I loved Cobra Kai and enjoyed the first two seasons for their humour and sincerity of emotion.
 Season three was more serious, as the consequences of the violence erupting out of the Dojos caught up with everyone a little bit.

 Flashback scenes involving Johnny's former sensei John Kreese shows that no one is born bad but circumstances (especially here the trauma of war) form us in ways we don't always like in ourselves.

 Thank you so much for reading my review of Cobra Kai.
 Please comment below on any TV show you'd recommend.
 My next post will be a Why Not Wednesday.
 See you then.

-If you’ve enjoyed this review, you might be interested in reading my article about Creativity and Darkness (Genius and Inspiration in Horror Fiction) here.
-Or you might like to take a look at my review of Psycho by Robert Bloch here.
+If you’ve enjoyed this review, you might be interested reading in my article about Creativity and Darkness (Genius and Inspiration in Horror Fiction).

-If you fancy something different, you might like to take a chance on my article about female leadership in fantasy fiction (The King is Dead, Long Live the Queen) here.
+If you fancy something different, you might like to take a chance on my article about female leadership in fantasy fiction (The King is Dead, Long Live the Queen).